Dispute over the oldest school in the Philippines

 The oldest universities, colleges, vocational schools and the first modern public education system in Asia were created during the Spanish colonial period.
 The earliest schools were founded by Spanish Catholic missionaries.
-By the time Spain was replaced by the United States as the colonial power, Filipinos were among the most educated subjects in all of Asia.
+By the time Spain was replaced by the United States as the colonial power, Filipinos were among the most educated people in all of Asia.
 Of the many educational institutions established during the colonial era, only a few remain extant today, such as the University of Santo Tomas (1611), Colegio de San Juan de Letran (1620), Real Colegio de Santa Potenciana (1590), Universidad de San Ignacio (1590), Colegio de San Ildefonso (1595), Santa Isabel College Manila (1632), and the Universidad de San Felipe de Austria (1640), among others.

 The title of the oldest in the Philippines, however, have been topic for debate between two educational institutions: the University of Santo Tomas and the University of San Carlos.

 Claimants

 Claim of the University of Santo Tomas (UST)

 The University of Santo Tomas was established in 1611 as the Colegio de Nuestra Señora de Santisimo Rosario and gained university status in 1645.
 The university is generally recognized as the educational institution in the Philippines with the oldest extant university charter.
 Government recognition was evident as early as the US colonial era when in 1935 the Commonwealth government of the Philippines through the Historical Research and Markers Committee declared that UST was "oldest university under the American flag."
 In the 1990s, the Intramuros Administration installed a marker on the original site of the University of Santo Tomas with the recognition that the university is the "oldest university in Asia."
 In 2011 the University of Santo Tomas celebrated its Quadricentennial (400th Anniversary).